How to Sell a House by Owner in Arizona

 Quick FSBO overview

-In an agent-assisted sale, the seller typically pays a commission amounting to around 6% of the sale price, which is then split 50/50 with the buyer’s agent.
-That 6% is deducted from the seller’s proceeds at closing.
-By selling FSBO, a seller can eliminate the cost of the listing agent commission (so around 3%), though they may still need to offer a buyer’s agent commission.
+In an agent-assisted sale, the seller typically pays a commission amounting to around 3% to 6% of the sale price, depending on how listing agent and buyer’s agent commissions are negotiated.
+That 3% to 6% is deducted from the seller’s proceeds at closing.
+By selling FSBO, a seller can eliminate the cost of the listing agent commission (so around 3%), though they may still need to offer a buyer’s agent commission in a competitive market.

 Finally, a FSBO sale does not mean that a seller won’t need any professional assistance.
 Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures and purchase contract.